One immediate action we recommend

 Retirement accounts may need immediate attention

 Retirement accounts have special requirements for distributions following a death depending on the beneficiary's age and relationship to the deceased.
 For the latest details on inheriting a retirement account, see Fidelity Viewpoints® on Inherited IRAs.

-Each situation is different, but this Inheritance Checklist outlines the records you'll probably need, steps to take, and benefits to investigate to ensure the process goes smoothly and you receive everything you are entitled to receive.
+Then, to help you through the subsequent account transition process, our Inheritance Checklist outlines the records you may need and the steps to take to ensure the process goes smoothly and you receive everything you are entitled to.

-You should always consult an attorney and possibly a tax advisor, as well.
+Note: You should always consult an attorney and possibly a tax advisor as well.

 Where to look for records

 If you're not sure where key documents such as the will and financial account records are kept, below is a list of common places to find them.
 If you are helping someone through a recent loss, only the executor or surviving spouse may be able to access these items.

 - Computer – Check for any records kept on a personal computer, including any financial management software.